hwayne/learntla-v2/docs/topics/toolbox.rst

 Model Configuration
 ========================

-On the Model Overview page of a model, there are three This is **not** comprehensive.
+On the Model Overview page of a model, there are three pages of configuration values.
+The most useful ones are covered here.

+This explanation is **not** comprehensive.
 More comprehensive notes can be found in the toolbox help files.

 Additional Spec Options